How procurement plays its part in music festivals

 We’ve detailed the fundamental costs of hosting a festival below;

 Most importantly, you need a venue to stage your festival.
-Prices for site hire will vary drastically, as festivals are generally held in rural locations which will be cheaper to hire - whereas festivals like Lovebox and Wireless festival are held in London, where the rent will be substantially more expensive.
+Prices for site hire will vary drastically, as festivals are generally held in rural locations, which will be cheaper to hire -.
+In contrast, festivals held in major cities mean the rent will be substantially more expensive.
 Also, remember the costs associated with social distancing, such as added space, masks, and other necessities.

 Once you’ve secured a site, you’ll need infrastructure to support the thousands of attendees.

-Waste management is also a large expense for festivals, as they produce on average 23,500 tons of waste; which only 32% of which is recycled.
-Cooper also states that it costs more than £30,000 to dispose of.
+Waste management is also a significant expense for festivals, as they produce on average 23,500 tons of waste; which only 32% of which is recycled.

 Stages & equipment

-The bigger the festival, the bigger the stages are, with Download festival’s (the second largest festival in the UK) five stages weighing 278 tons, which require 57 artic lorries to transport all the equipment.
-There is a further 160 tons of lights, sound and video equipment.
+The bigger the festival, the bigger the stages are.
+There are also tons of lights, sound, and video equipment.
 You’ll have to pay for both the transportation and setup of the stages and equipment.

-In addition, you’ll need to organise the security of the festival to ensure the safety of your visitors.
+In addition, you’ll need to organize the festival’s security to ensure the safety of your visitors.
 Costs include fencing around the site, security inside the festival, paying for police who manage the surrounding transport links and entrances.
-With earlier research mentioned, by the Guardian, finding that it costs £1 million for security and police at the Isle of Wight festival.
+In addition, after the pandemic, security staff are needed to check vaccination records, distribute masks, and maintain social distancing requirements.

-Now, you must pay for the acts that will be performing at your festival.
-The amount you spend on musicians can vary (especially for headline acts), as Parcelhero’s research found that artists such as Bruce Springsteen and Justin Bieber charge over £1 million per performance, but Ed Sheeran charges £125,000.
+Now, you must pay for the acts that will be performed at your festival.
+The amount you spend on musicians can vary (especially for headline acts).
+For example, artists such as Bruce Springsteen and Justin Bieber charge more per performance than Ed Sheeran.

 Non-headline acts are also required throughout the day, but they don’t charge as much as the headliners – however, there’s a larger number of these performers.